 "My Land is Too Hilly and My Soil is Eroding": Retaining Walls

 If a rockless incline is your problem area, consider the possibility of importing rock to build a rock garden (see above) from scratch -- it will help hold back the soil and cut down on erosion.
+If you don't care for rocks gardens, specifically, you may be more interested simply in growing a ground cover to stop erosion.
 But a more popular erosion-busting option is to build retaining walls.